heroqu/rsync-backup-osx/README.md

 ```
 One gets ```gcp``` (GNU cp), ```greadlink``` (GNU readlink) and a whole bunch of other fundamental utilities.

-Rsync is not part of core utilis, so it can be installed separately:
+Rsync is not part of core utils, so it can be installed separately:
 ```
 brew tap homebrew/dupes
 brew install rsync